Battalion 8th Battalion

 2nd Lieut.
 Bray gave his life in the battle which marked the beginning of the end for the Germans.
 After the defeat in this area, they were gradually pushed back and demoralised during 1918 leading to the armistice in November of that year.

-Sidney Bray's body was originally buried in Cuitron cemetery, but was later exhumed and re-buried in the Commonwealth War Graves cemetery in Marfaux.
+Sidney Bray's body was originally buried in Cuitron cemetery, but was later exhumed and re-buried in the Commonwealth War Grave cemetery in Marfaux, France.

 1911 Census.
 The National Archives.
 Class RG14 Piece 25890